 A situation may be an emergency if:

-You can submit a Student of Concern referral to a team managed by Student Conduct and Advocacy online or by phone.
+You can submit a Student of Concern referral to a team managed by the Dean of Students Office online.